 How to Go On was commissioned by Choral Arts Initiative (Brandon Elliott, director) and premiered on July 16, 2016 in Anaheim, California.
 This piece is recorded on Choral Arts Initiative's debut album How to Go On: The Choral Works of Dale Trumbore, which also features Trumbore's works In the Middle, Lodestar, and After the Storm Passes.
 A rave review from Textura called the album "remarkable," noting that "the pristine clarity of the group's singing is a constant source of joy."

-Since its premiere, How to Go On has been performed by ensembles including The Esoterics, the Harvard-Radcliffe Collegium Musicum, Los Angeles Master Chorale, The Singers - Minnesota Choral Artists, and Webster University's Chamber Singers.
+Since its premiere, How to Go On has been performed by ensembles including Cantori, The Esoterics, the Harvard-Radcliffe Collegium Musicum, Los Angeles Master Chorale, and The Singers - Minnesota Choral Artists.
 The piece was awarded a 2017 ASCAP Morton Gould Award.

-The score for How to Go On is available through Graphite Marketplace.
+The score for How to Go On, along with scores for each individual movement, are available through Graphite Marketplace.
 The movements of this piece were designed to be programmed in a flexible order, and How to Go On can also be performed in single- or multi-movement excerpts.

 movements (in recording order)

 3. To See It